JefftheDoggo/Binyan-Notes/content/Y11 Physics/Nuclear Physics.md

 - Radiation Shield
     - The radiation shield protects workers and the surrounding environment from exposure to radiation leaks from the core of the reactor
-        - e.g. lead, concrete, graphite
+        - Made of lead, concrete and graphite

 #### Nuclear Waste Management

 - Low Level Waste
-    - e.g. protective clothing, wrappings, containers of isotopes
+    - Things that have been around radiation
-    - Processed by incineration, burying and _flushing_
+    - Processed by burning
 - Medium Level Waste
-    - e.g. reactor component, chemical sludge
+    - Things that have been around radiation for extended periods
-    - Processed by solidifying in concrete or burying
+    - Processed by solidifying in concrete/burying
 - High Level Waste
-    - e.g. spent rods, liquid waste
+    - Things that are literally radiating
     - Processed by coolant ponds or kept in secure storage
-        - Spent fuel rods can be repurposed into new fuel, however the process is very expensive
-    - High-level waste must be stored permanently due to how long the half-lives are for the radioactive materials
+    - Must be stored permanently due to how long the half-lives are for the radioactive materials
-    -
 ## Pros and Cons of Nuclear Power
 - Cons:
 	- Nuclear Weapons proliferation